 - The plant has developed root rot

-- Leaves are drooping or falling
+- Leaves are drooping, or the plant is falling over

 Remember, these symptoms could also be due to other environmental factors.
 Other issues could include over or under watering, too much or too little sunlight, lack of nutrients, or temperature issues.
 Assess all conditions before determining that the plant’s soil is the culprit.

 For more, see our in-depth guide to the best locations for Snake Plants to thrive in your home or office.

 If you’re planning on growing snake plants outdoors, see our in-depth guide on the ideal hardiness zones for these plants to thrive.

 Fundamentals of Well-Draining Potting Soil for Snake Plants

 Snake plants need well-draining potting soil.
 This is because they are at risk of developing moisture-related issues like root rot.
 This plant’s roots need room to breathe, and a wet environment makes it harder for them to aerate and perform vital functions to help the plant thrive.